 Class size is limited to 75 persons.
 Register as soon as you know you which session you want to attend.

 Where do I park when I attend this program?

-If you are coming with a large group from your school, and the school is providing a school bus/van for transportation, you may have your school bus driver drop you all off at our south/atrium entrance of Children’s Hospital & Medical Center (the entrance off 82nd and Dodge Street).
-The driver must park their vehicle at Crossroads Mall on the second level parking garage until the event is over.
+*If you are coming with a large group from your school, and the school is providing a school bus/van for transportation, you may have your school bus driver drop you all off at our south/atrium entrance of Children’s Hospital & Medical Center; the entrance off 82nd and Dodge Street.
+Then, the driver must park their vehicle in Lot E until the event is over.

 When is it necessary to provide documentation of a flu vaccination?

 Proof of a flu vaccination is required if you want to attend a program offered between Oct.
 1 and March 30.

 If you are unable to provide documentation of a current up to date flu vaccination or you choose not to be vaccinated, you will be required to wear a surgical mask while participating in this program.

 What type of “hands-on” learning will be involved?

 None!
 The Intro to Health Careers Program provides a demonstration of pediatric patient care by many different healthcare providers.